Making roasted strawberry jam with balsamic vinegar in the oven caramelizes the strawberries' natural sugars and concentrates their flavor.

 Add a splash of Cointreau to the jam for an orange-flavored twist.

-Easily double the recipe and bake in a 3-quart baking dish rather than a 2-quart baking dish.
+Easily double the recipe and bake if in a larger baking dish.

 Yes, roasting strawberries reduces the water content and concentrates the natural sugars.
 Giving the strawberries an intense deep rich flavor.